 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: To discuss the situation in Venezuela, we turn to two guests: James Petras is Professor Emeritus of sociology and Latin America studies at SUNY Binghamton, author of the book Social Movements and State Power; Francisco Rodriguez is assistant professor of economics and Latin American studies at Wesleyan University and the former chief economist of the Venezuelan National Assembly.
+To discuss the situation in Venezuela, we turn to two guests: James Petras is professor emeritus of sociology and Latin America studies at SUNY Binghamton, author of the book Social Movements and State Power; Francisco Rodriguez is assistant professor of economics and Latin American studies at Wesleyan University and the former chief economist of the Venezuelan National Assembly.
 We welcome you both to Democracy Now!

 Let’s begin in the studio in Hartford with Francisco Rodriguez.
 Your concerns right now about the move, the National Assembly granting Chavez the power to rule by decree?

 FRANCISCO RODRIGUEZ: Well, I think that what’s happening in Venezuela is that President Chavez has increased his scope of power and has increased the concentration of power in his person, and it’s a gradual process that we’ve seen happening over the past few years, where the Supreme Court is under the control of his followers, the Assembly is 100 percent — all of the members of the Assembly are backers of President Chavez.
 The Electoral Council is very clearly stacked with his followers.
 The former president of the Electoral Council, who supervised the 2004 vote count, is now his vice president.
 And this is just one more step, in which the president is concentrating power.
 He doesn’t really even trust his Assembly, even though it’s filled with his backers, and he wants to be able to legislate directly.